 Let’s admit there is a problem so we can get on with the business of solving it.

-Now, there is no silver bullet, but I’m convinced that collectively as an industry we can achieve comparable deployment goals if we can can admit there is a problem and we can get on with the business of solving it.
-Like any problem there are stages of acceptance.
+Now, there is no silver bullet, but I’m convinced that collectively as an industry we can achieve comparable deployment goals if we can admit there is a problem and we can get on with the business of solving it.
+Like any problem, there are stages of acceptance.

 Using this diagram from Andy Grove’s High Output Management, I would make the case that as an industry we are collectively stuck in the “Blame others” stage.
 There certainly isn’t any ignoring the pain of these large scale projects – that’s not possible.
 And I also haven’t met anyone who is willing to deny the existence of these challenges.
 However, there are many organizations and individuals who are collectively willing to put the blame on everyone else.

 Let’s talk for a minute about assuming responsibility.
-For the supply chain execution space, there isn’t a singular party “at fault”.
+For the supply chain execution (SCE) space, there isn’t a singular party “at fault.”
 But collectively, as an industry, we must accept that this process is broken and all parties play a critical role in fixing it.

 The proper balance of people, process, and technology is needed to create and drive meaningful action in the direction of improvement.

 Large enterprise systems are built, configured/modified, deployed, and supported by a team.
-Sometimes that team comprises many organizations — from the OEMs who developed the system, to third party implementors, and including the customers who own the business processes which are managed by these systems.
+Sometimes that team comprises many organizations — from the original equipment manufacturers (OEMs) who developed the system, to third-party implementors, and including the customers who own the business processes which are managed by these systems.